CommunistMountain/BalanceModFork/README.md

 	<li>renameShipInRun: Enable renaming your ship during a run, via a button beside the name.</li>
 	<li>allowRenameInputSpecialCharacters: Allow special characters for names, such as Japanese.</li>
 	<li>insertNewlineForMultipleCrewTooltips: Inserts a newline between each unit's description in a tooltip when mousing over a tile where multiple units are fighting.</li>
 	<li>Rebel Flagship and Rebel Elites no longer try to escape if you are out of fuel (this mechanic which is meant to avoid stalemates ironically causes an even worse stalemate in the case of these enemies).
-This also solves a bug where you have no fuel while fighting the Phase 3 RFS, and win when it leaves (since it doesn't leave now).</li>
+This also solves a bug where you have no fuel while fighting the Phase 3 RFS, and win when it leaves.</li>
 </ol>

 ## Disabled HS defaults (I will remove them when future versions of HS have them disabled by default)